Custom vs. Standard Forms

 - If you remove any survey fields (aka Toolbox Fields), any data collected in that field will be lost upon removing it from your form.

-You must Un-Publish a survey in order to make changes.
+You must unpublish a form in order to make changes.
 To do this, select Un-Publish in the upper-right corner.

 Once you have completed your edits, re-publish your page.
 The link address will be the same as it was before you un-published the page to make changes.
 You will not need to send out a new link to your constituents.